-Salonika: Greece's Best-Kept Secret
+Salonika: Metropolis of Macedonia and Greece's Best-Kept Secret

 Thessaloniki, or Salonika, as most of the English-speaking world knows it, has one of the most beautiful topographical locations in Europe.
 The best thing about Salonika is that it is an organic, authentic, lively Greek city for the most part unsullied by rampant tourism.
 It is Greece’s best-kept secret.

 Situated on the Gulf of Thermi, on clear days you can see the impressive bulk of Mt.
 Olympus rise out of the mist fully 45 miles (60km) across the northern Aegean.
 By a trick of optics, the mountain, seen from the chute created by the buildings bordering long, rectangular Aristotle Square, which is the city’s focal point, looms large on the horizon.
 Coming downhill towards the sea from the Upper City, which has numerous timber and stucco buildings with picturesque projecting second stories known as “sahnisia ,” you cross the ruins of the Ancient Roman Agora.

 Just past the Agora, Aristotle Square stretches seaward.
 Continuing across Odos Egnatia, which was the ancient east-west axis connecting Constantinople with Rome during the Byzantine era, you walk down Aristotle Square towards the seafront, Olympus looming large on the horizon.
 Just before the sea, Aristotle Square opens into two colonnaded neoclassical buildings curving outward and seaward, like arms reaching out to embrace the Thermaic Gulf.

 The climate, protected from harsh winter weather by the Balkans’ Carpathian Mountains to the north, and favored with southerly winds coming up the Aegean from Crete and Africa, is unusually mild for its latitude, seeing only a few days of below freezing weather and a small dusting of snow in winter.